2021 CALL FOR NOMINATIONS - The Rohlf Medal

 - the names and addresses of three referees.

-The successful candidate will receive the Rohlf Medal and a cash prize at Stony Brook University, planned for TBD, 2021.
+The successful candidate will receive the Rohlf Medal and a cash prize at Stony Brook University, planned for on or about October 24th, 2021.
 She or he will deliver a lecture that is appropriate for a broad audience, ranging from the exact sciences to the humanities, concerning the morphometric methodology, software, or findings for which the Rohlf Medal was awarded.

 first presentation of the Rohlf Medal was made to

 Fred L. Bookstein (University of Vienna and Washington University) on Monday, October 24, 2011 at Stony

 Brook University.
 The title of his lecture was "Biology and Mathematical Imagination:

 the Meaning of Morphometrics".
 A link to the video of the lecture is

 ||The second presentation was made to Paul O'Higgins (Head, Centre for Anatomical and Human Sciences, Hull York Medical School, England) on Thursday, October 24, 2013.
 The title of his lecture was "The measure of things: pattern, process and morphometry".
 A link to the video of the lecture is available here.|